React / Next.js Integration

 Install FormSync using your preferred package manager:

-You can also use pnpm, yarn, or bun.
+You can also use npm, yarn, or bun.

 Please Note